ninodinatale/ts-type-validation/readme.md

-# Repository Title Goes Here
+# Type validation with TypeScript's decorators

 Use TypeScript's decorators to validate the type of
 - the assigned value of class properties